ahatherly-gn/NHS-SCR-IPS/05-OptionalDataItems.md

 * Examples to be added

 ## Functional Status

-Observations containing any functional assessment scores - e.g. Frailty score, Rockwood score.
+*(this section is draft as there's outstanding Observation questions)* Observations containing any functional assessment scores - e.g. Frailty score, Rockwood score.
 Potentially any other coded observations that relate to functional status.

 * Filters/Constraints